-An Excel based template to prepare monthly Leader Standardized Work (LSW) and a weekly personal planning sheet.
-Integrated with a robust and regular weekly planning routine, these templates can help a leader get and stay organized, accomplish more of their priorities, improve action closure and follow-up, while not losing track of the most important personal priorities as well.
-Note, there are macros within the templates to assist with date selection and printing only.
+An Excel-based template to prepare monthly Leader Standardized Work (LSW) and a weekly personal planning sheet.
+Integrated with a robust and regular weekly planning routine, these templates can help a leader get and stay organized, accomplish more of their priorities, and improve action closure and follow-up, while not losing track of the most important personal priorities as well.
+Note, that there are macros within the templates to assist with date selection and printing only.

 Note: Toyota KV fonts are required for the correct symbols used in the leader standard work template.

 An Excel-based template to prepare monthly Prioritized Leader Actions (PLA) and a weekly personal planning sheet.
 Integrated with a robust and regular weekly planning routine, these templates can help a leader get and stay organized, accomplish more of their priorities, and improve action closure and follow-up, while not losing track of the most important personal priorities as well.
 Note, that there are macros within the templates to assist with date selection and printing only.
 This is virtually the same template as the "Leaders Standardized Work (LSW) & Personal Planner Template", however, the template is set-up replacing Leaders Standardized Work with Prioritized Leader Actions.